 Lavi nodded.
 “But… If you really want to go up there, I guess I can tell you how.
 First, what do you want to focus on doing?”

 Werner contemplated this for a moment before he reached a resolution.
 And then he went up, leaving Shion all alone again at the threshold.

 Still, even with heartache growing in her chest, Shion waited patiently at the border between life and death to help whoever else came down.

 Like a fool.

-As the black abyss formed around them and the scenery of her memories faded away, Shion stared the glowing line at the man staring back at her.
+As the black abyss formed around them and the scenery of her memories faded away, Shion stared past the glowing line and at the man staring back at her.